cyhsuTN/psF1/README.md

 ### Confidence interval

-What is the 95% confidence interval for the F1 score of the new classifier?
+The 95% confidence interval for the F1 score of the new classifier is calculated as follows.
+Fb.est is the estimated F1 score adjusted using Jeffrey’s non-informative prior, while Fb.est.raw is the estimated F1 score calculated directly as 2d/(b +d+S).

 ``` r
 ciFbOne(d=10, b=1, N=58, s=12,